Skip to main content

 What are grand rights?

-Grand rights are the right to agree or object to the use of a in a such as operas, ballets, or musicals.
+Grand rights are the right to agree or object to the use of a An original musical composition with or without lyrics. in a A stage performance, dance, or musical theatre production. such as operas, ballets, or musicals.

 For more information, explore our pages on Rights in Musical Works.